Mike Alexander (businessman)

-Michael Richard Alexander FIET FIGEM FIChemE (born 17 November 1947) is a British engineer and businessman, and a former chief executive of British Energy.
+Michael Richard Alexander (born 17 November 1947) is a British engineer and businessman, and a former chief executive of British Energy.

 Early life

 He attended grammar school in Southport (then in Lancashire, now in Merseyside).
-From the University of Manchester Institute of Science and Technology he obtained a first-class BSc degree in Chemical Engineering, then an MSc degree in Control Engineering.
+From the University of Manchester Institute of Science and Technology he obtained a first-class BSc degree in chemical engineering, then an MSc degree in Control Engineering.